 To be eligible for the program’s Voucher scheme a person must be an Australian citizen or permanent resident over the age of 21 years and are:

-- DVA Pensioner Concession Card;
+- A Pensioner Concession Card holder

-- be referred by the Disability Employment Service.
+- Referred by the Disability Employment Service.

 Community Service Obligations (CSO)

 CSO is delivered exclusively by Hearing Australia.
 To be eligible for CSO a person must be an Australian citizen or permanent resident, and be:

 - Aboriginal or Torres Strait Islander and :

 - aged 50 years or over

 - took part in the Community Development Employment Projects Program from 30 June 2013 and were receiving hearing services from Hearing Australia before you stopped participating